Hide Admin Menu Items

 - Hidden items remain accessible via direct URL

-This module hides menu items visually—it doesn’t remove access.
+This module hides menu items visually—it does not remove access.
 Users can still reach hidden pages via direct URL.
 For actual access control, use WordPress roles and capabilities.

 Settings